 |POI = Permission of Instructor; PRE = Prerequisite|

 |Selected course descriptions »|

-You can view complete course schedules here.
+You can view complete course schedules here under “Course Schedules”.
 Other courses offered this term may be audited by special request.
-Please contact Susan Robinson, Administrative Coordinator for Academic Affairs, for availability.
+Please contact the Office of Academic Affairs for availability.

 Wake Forest Email, etc.

 After your payment has been received, you will receive an email notification to the email address provided on your application with instructions on claiming your Deacnet Account online.Your Deacnet username and password is your gateway to all campus electronic resources like your WFU Google Mail, WIN (Wake Information Network), DEAC (Deacon Electronic Account Center), Research Databases through the ZSR Library, etc. Please follow all instructions and complete each step required in order to setup your WFU username and password.
 Please make note of your username, password, and other pertinent information before completing the account claim process.

 Once you receive confirmation that you have been enrolled in the courses, check to see which books may be required for you to purchase.
 You can search for books on The Wake Forest University Bookstore website by inputting the required information for each course you have registered for.
 Comparison tools for pricing are also available.

 As an auditor you must register your vehicle with the Parking Office.
 Traffic Rules and Regulations state in Article I, Section 15, Motor Vehicle Registration: “Anyone auditing a class at Wake Forest University needs to register their vehicle, no matter what the duration or length of the class may be.
 Class auditors parking on campus during the hours of 8:00 a.m. to 5:00 p.m. may purchase a semester hang tag.”
 The Parking & Transportation Office is located in Alumni Hall (building 26B on this campus map).
 You can access their website for more information or contact them at 336.758.PARK.